PabloZaiden/SemanticKernelTour/README.md

 It should open a file with the emotion, in addition to the text response.

 This is a very naive implementation.
-However, a more useful use case would be to have systems that invoke functions that can include non-text results, like pictures, diagrams trigger user notifications.
+However, a more useful use case would be to have systems that invoke functions that can include non-text results, like pictures, diagrams or trigger user notifications.
 For those cases, we could have a specific interface for those types of responses and, if the filter detects something like an `IRenderable` result, it can invoke it's `Render()` method to show it to the user, regardless of the specific response.

 ## Other topics to mention